 Everything looks wonderful!

 Surely, these are not all the steps which could be done.
 Consider also setting up SSL connection to your server, configuring backups, installing some monitoring tools and systems like influxdb+telegraf+grafana.
 If you like to know about these things, step further to the final part of the guide

-Now, I can finally say that we successfully installed and secured a reliable, nocely working APEX environment on a CentOS Linux server.
+But I am already can say that we successfully installed and secured a reliable, nicely working APEX environment on a CentOS Linux server.
 Please, provide me with your feedback in the comments and do not hesitate to add anything, which would be great to add to this guide.
-I would really appreciate it if you corrected my english if I misused some words or structure - I should excuse for it in advance.
+I would really appreciate it if you corrected my English if I misused some words or structures - I should excuse myself for it in advance.

 Thank you very much for reading and I wonder if this series of blog posts would do any better to the great APEX community.
 Stay tuned for other guides and stories!